koko5823/linebotz/README.md

 the time of clock is the complete with line bot API , next we have to spilt time and compare to local time to give a user reservation time .
 # 2
 expect tool , the location of pharmercy searcher .
 Use LocationSendMessage API collect user location.
+Medicine-taking nofication by alarm.